thibautjulien/Scoot-Project/README.md

 ## About the project

-We had to reproduce a website model and thus also produce its versions for tablet and mobile support.
+We had to reproduce a website model and also make its tablet and mobile versions.
-We had to do this work in a duo with a colleague from the training.
+We had to do this work in duo with a colleague from the training.

 ## Learning objectives